Skip to main content

 • Samuel Kerstein, Chair, Philosophy

-• Gregory Miller, Director, School of Music
+• Gregory Miller, Director, Music

 • Brandon Morse, Chair, Art

-• Trevor Muñoz, Director Maryland Institute for Technology in the Humanities
+• Trevor Muñoz, Director, Maryland Institute for Technology in the Humanities

-• Shawn Parry-Giles, Chair Communication
+• Shawn Parry-Giles, Chair, Communication

-• Colin Phillips, Director, Language Science Center
+• Yi Ting Huang, Director, Language Science Center

 • Terry Dwyer, Executive Director, Clarice Smith Performing Arts Center